MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/overrides.md

        :::column-end:::
     :::row-end:::

-1. After you choose the **Overrides** option, you must choose a folder on your local computer to store the resource files that you want to replace.
+1. Choose a folder on your local computer to store the resource files that you want to replace.
 Choose the **+ Select folder for overrides** to search for a folder.

     :::image type="complex" source="../media/javascript-overrides-select-folder.msft.png" alt-text="Choose a folder to use for overrides" lightbox="../media/javascript-overrides-select-folder.msft.png":::
        Choose a folder to use for overrides